No-Trade-No-Life/Yuan/docs/en/vendor-guide/implementation-checklist.md

     - `src/api/private-api.ts`: every function explicitly receives a `credential`, making credential rotation obvious.
   - Cache UID/parent info via `@yuants/cache`, generate account IDs as `vendor/<uid>/<scope>`, and reuse the cache across accounts, transfers, and credential-aware RPCs.
   - For DEX/on-chain venues, treat wallet addresses (or parent accounts) as the `uid` and keep the `vendor/<uid>/<scope>` naming so copier routing stays stable.
+  - Every REST helper must include a doc comment with the endpoint path + official URL, and response/parameter types may **not** fall back to `any`—declare explicit interfaces or use `unknown` plus downstream parsing.

 ## 1. Account Snapshot Service